ibogomolov/mail-archive-server/README.md

 KNOWN ISSUES
 ------------
-Sometimes building the dom module of Mime4j bundle produces a .jar file that is not a bundle - META-INF/MANIFEST.MF file does not contain bundle description.
-The nature of this problems is unknown.
+Sometimes building the Mime4j bundles produces .jar files that are not bundle - META-INF/MANIFEST.MF file does not contain bundle description.
+We are still not sure what causes that.
 A workaround is to substitute wrong MANIFEST.MF with the one from target/classes/META-INF/ which is correct.